AdamSLevy/modbus/README.md

 ```
 GetClientHandle returns a ClientHandle object which can be used to concurrently
 send Query objects to the underlying client.
 This starts the client with the
-given ConnectionSettings if not already running.
+given ConnectionSettings if it's not already running.
 ```go
 ch, err := modbus.GetClientHandle(csTCP)
 if nil != err {